carl-binding/nlkup/readme.md

 * Interfacing C/C++ from JavaScript/node.js seems requires serializing/deserializing data
 * Untyped languages have sucked thirty years ago and still suck today (and Typescript is still too much bleeding edge).

 There is enough support for most of the needed HTTP functionality in the GNU *microhttpd* library.
 The main pain is heap management in the C world.
+Although other things would also be nice to have:
+* JSON support: don't need much, there probably are open source libs available
+* reg-exp support: idem, would be useful for HTTP header handling

 # Dependencies

-* GNU build tools: gcc, make, ld, etc
+* GNU build tools: gcc, make, ld, C library, etc
 * [GNU microhttpd] (https://www.gnu.org/software/libmicrohttpd/): a C based library for HTTP

+# Todos/Options

+* GUI work: we have a partial GUI using [datatables/editor](https://editor.datatables.net/) which could be extended and/or embellished.
+* DB hook-up: user login, logging, back-up storage could be provided via DB access.
+Not yet implemented.
+* two-level locking: when querying for ranges, would need to lock multiple blocks.
+A global lock should protect the block-lock acquisition and release.
+* batch file processing not fully implemented yet.